Get Your Unique IP Address with a VPN & Unlock Safer, Smarter Browsing

 - VyprVPN – Has an upgrade option for dedicated IPs, with an exceptionally secure baseline for all.

-How to Get a Unique IP Address with a VPN
+How to Get a Unique IP Address VPN Connection Working

 The internet runs by sending packets of data back and forth between devices.
 The only way these devices know where to move the packets is by looking at the attached IP address.
 Internet Protocol (IP) addresses work like an origin and destination tag for everything traveling across the web, and without them we couldn’t check our e-mail or load the latest funny cat videos.